jenncross/jenncross.github.io/_projects/integrating-ai.md

 ## Project Overview

-This project is developing upper elementary school students' abilities to work with Artificial intelligence and in future careers.
+This project is developing upper elementary school students' abilities to work with artificial intelligence and in future careers.
 Through this project, a team of robotics and education researchers at Tufts University in Massachusetts and Maryville University in St. Louis, MO is working work with 50 teachers in St. Louis County to develop a research-informed educational ecosystem introducing AI, specifically machine learning,concepts to upper elementary school students.(Photo Credit: Milan Dahal)

 ### Objectives

 1. To create, test, and revise inexpensive hardware with multiple built-in AI algorithms to allow students to explore the learning behavior of different algorithms.
-2. To create a system that is highly compatible with 5th grade classrooms.
-Specifically focusing on hardware that is safe, inexpensive, and easy for 5th graders to use and learn from and with.
+2. To create a system that is highly compatible with 5th grade classrooms and specifically focus on hardware that is safe, inexpensive, and easy for 5th graders to use and learn from and with.
 3. To discover through student and teacher feedback which AI algorithms are most powerful and